dawn520/XpermissionFront/README.md

 # adminLTE-spa
-the adminLTE power by vue.js,by developed by xixi on 2016/02/03
+the adminLTE power by vue.js,developed by xixi on 2016/02/03
 ##Browser support
-IE9+,chorme,firefox is available.
+IE9+,chorme,firefox is available,others need to be checked.
 ##used
 > [vue]